 Artists who consider one of Artspace’s 35 properties nationwide as their primary place of residence or work are eligible for nomination for the Artspace Awards.

-Artspace will accept nominations for the Artist Awards beginning January 7, 2014.
+Nominations were accepted Artist Awards beginning January 7, 2014 and are now closed.
 Nominators must provide a brief narrative (no more than one page) outlining the nominee’s qualifications.
 Artspace-affiliated artists may nominate themselves.
 Employees and board members of Artspace may nominate artists, but are not eligible for nomination themselves.
 Names of the nominators will not be disclosed publicly.
 The nominations will be accepted through February 28, 2014.
 The recipient of the Paul Brawner Award will be selected by Artspace.
 No nominations are being sought for this award.

 Artist Award recipients are chosen by a Selection Committee consisting of Artspace staff, Artspace Board of Directors and leaders from the Artspace community who display an understanding of the arts as a tool for community transformation.